ecos-platypus/shim-review/ISSUE_TEMPLATE.md

 ###### What changes were made since your SHIM was last signed?

-We updated from version 15.0 to the current release (15.4) since our last shim was signed by Microsoft.
+We updated from version 15.0 to the current release (15.5) since our last shim was signed by Microsoft.
 We started with upstream shim and only applied a minimal set of patches for security and compatibility reasons.
-We include 5 upstream patches that address regressions in 15.4 and 2 custom patches that disable allowlist functionality and dynamic second stage loader detection (see the `What patches are being applied and why` section of `README.md` in our `shim-review` fork).
+We include 2 custom patches that disable allowlist functionality and dynamic second stage loader detection (see the `What patches are being applied and why` section of `README.md` in our `shim-review` fork).

 ###### What is the SHA256 hash of your final SHIM binary?
-`507560b1a4b3debf9fd74c2cf8bbc5bfe6484590795f4f5327832de754a18984`
+`5cd5c7c16248b2dc1919cefaa3660abce081d3f932e274b0bada5593b3481571`